grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 # This class

-We're going to learn Big-O notation!
+We're going to learn Big-O notation, so that we can express times like that more clearly.

-This will let us describe the time an algorithm takes without extra details.

 You've probably heard of Big-O before, but there are other big and small letters, too: Big-O, small-o, Big-Ω*, small-ω*, and Big-θ*.
 We will eventually learn the whole family!